-St. Patrick’s Day is fast approaching and the most commonly served meal on that day (at least in America) is corned beef.
+Life comes with choices.
+Paper or plastic.
+Do you want fries with that?
+And when it comes to brisket, do you want point or flat cut.
+This issue really flars up around St. Patrick’s Day each year.
+The most commonly served meal on that day (at least in America) is corned beef.
 Where does corn beef come from?
 The answer is the brisket.
 The part of the cow brisket is located is in the front of the cow, toward the bottom, near the cow’s front legs.
 Since the cow uses that area a lot this is a tough cut of beef, so a slow cooking method must be used.
 Yet it is worth your time because it is a flavorful cut.

 When choosing a brisket, unless you buy the entire brisket, you will have to choose between a flat cut and a point cut.
 It is very easy to tell the difference by just looking at the cuts.